Gdalik/EarQuiz_website/pages/info.md

 While standard ear training for musicians involves guessing pitches, intervals, chords, rhythms, transcribing melodies, chord progressions, etc., *technical ear training* covers another dimension and different set of listening skills which are all about *hearing differences in sound*.

-I don't know who is the pioneer of it, but I hadn't heard anything of these practices before I found [David Moulton's *Golden Ears* CD series][1] back in 2007, when I used to be an educator, and I was just getting started after graduating from the university.
+I don't know who is the pioneer of it, but I hadn't heard anything of these practices before I found [David Moulton's *Golden Ears Audio Ear Training* CD series][1] back in 2007, when I used to be an educator, and I was just getting started after graduating from the university.
 And I thought it was such a pity I hadn't been taught like that!
 So, I decided to explore this method together with my
 students: guessing equalization, applied to pink noise and music records, different types of effects and processing, etc.